The best music biopics: great films about musical icons

 Stories of the great, the good, and the ugly.

-With Elvis now on the big screen, proving that there is a lot of life yet underused genre, we thought it time to run down the best music biopics.
+With Elvis' biopic a hit, proving that there is a lot of life yet underused genre, we thought it time to run down the best music biopics.

 Considering that they’re the world’s two premier art forms, it’s surprising how rarely movies have attempted to tell the stories of famous musicians.